Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 The handbook can be found [here](https://eco.kde.org/handbook/).

-Once updated you will be able to find the guide under "Part IV: Selenium-AT-SPI"
+Once the handbook is updated you will be able to find the guide under "Part IV: Selenium-AT-SPI".

 His journey through the SoK 2023 can be found in the following three blog posts:
 [Setting Up Selenium For Energy Consumption Measurements](https://eco.kde.org/blog/2023-03-06-sok23-kde-eco/)